• Economy & Enterprise Hayley Beckley - One for Solace (work in progress). Photo credit: Kate Rossin

 Exploration of Materials

 In December 2016, Craftspace launched the eighth Made in the Middle exhibition, at the Herbert Art Gallery and Museum in Coventry.
-This edition, developed in partnership with the Herbert, presents thirty-two makers from across the Midlands.
-The exhibition reflects the strength and quality of making in the region today.
-From emerging to established makers, the exhibition presents a wealth of careers, materials and processes.
+This edition, developed in partnership with the Herbert, presented thirty-two makers from across the Midlands.
+The exhibition reflected the strength and quality of making in the region at that time.
+From emerging to established makers, the exhibition highlighted a wealth of careers, materials and processes.

-This most recent edition continues Craftspace's practice of critically considering the place of craft and makers in today's society.
-Following recent and continued political uncertainty, with cuts to education and the arts, this Made in the Middle examines, highlights and champions the true value of craft.
-At a time when craft education is at risk, we explore craft's intrinsic value to society, culture and the economy.
+This edition continued Craftspace's practice of critically considering the place of craft and makers in today's society.
+Following recent and continued political uncertainty, with cuts to education and the arts, this Made in the Middle examined, highlighted and championed the true value of craft.
+At a time when craft education is at risk, we explored craft's intrinsic value to society, culture and the economy.
 This is revealed through the exhibitors' work, their careers and the action research project Crafting Enterprise.

 Economically, craft is a vital source of revenue and innovation to the UK.
 It 'generates £3.4 billion for the UK economy [with] 150,000 people...employed in businesses driven by craft skills.'
 (Crafts Council, 2014)

-The careers of the exhibitors featured in the exhibition, although varied, all demonstrate entrepreneurial skill and an ability to adapt to remain successful.
+The careers of the exhibitors featured in the exhibition, although varied, all demonstrated entrepreneurial skill and an ability to adapt to remain successful.

 For more information on the current exhibition please visit: www.craftspace.co.uk/made-in-the-middle-2016/